By Army Col. Richard Goldenberg

 Preparing Docks, Railway Lines

 In St. Nazaire, the New York National Guard soldiers learned they would work to prepare the docks and railway lines to be a major port of entry for the hundreds of thousands of forces yet to arrive in France.
-The African-American regiment was a quick and easy source of labor, according to author Stephen Harris in his 2003 book “Harlem’s Hell Fighters.”
+The Black regiment was considered a quick and easy source of labor, according to author Stephen Harris in his 2003 book “Harlem’s Hell Fighters.”

 But the 15th Regiment’s soldiers had not signed up for labor.
 They were committed to fighting the Germans and winning the war.